 439 U.S. at 289, 99 S. Ct. at 535.

 When deciding the merits of the habeas corpus petition, the court is not permitted to inquire into the merits of the underlying case.

 The main reason for filing the petition for habeas corpus is because the petitioner can establish by clear and convincing evidence that he is not a fugitive because he was not in the demanding state at the time of the alleged offense in the demanding state.
 State of South Carolina v.
 Bailey, 289 U.S. 412, 53 S. Ct.
 667, 77 L. Ed.
 1292 (1933); Galloway v.
 Josey, 507 So.
 2d 590 (Fla.
 1987).

 Habeas corpus is an extraordinary writ created to provide a prompt judicial determination of the legality of the detention of the alleged fugitive.
 The petition for a writ of habeas corpus can be used to challenge the extradition proceedings.

-Call an attorney at the Sammis Law Firm to discuss filing a petition for writ of habeas corpus in your case.
+Contact an attorney at the Sammis Law Firm to discuss filing a motion for an extradition bond or a petition for writ of habeas corpus in your case.
+Call 813-250-0500.

 This article was last updated on Thursday, August 22, 2019.